As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 However, real natural stone veneer can be quite pricey.
 Over the years, alternatives have been developed to get around the price hurdle.
 Manufactured veneer stone is a great way to get the look and feel of real stone… Without the sticker shock.

-At the same time… There is a disadvantage to a brick or stone veneer outdoor kitchen.
+At the same time… There’s a disadvantage to a brick or stone veneer outdoor kitchen.
 Remember how tiles are prone to popping off?
 This situation is also the case with brick and stone veneer.
-So if you’re hoping to avoid the pitfalls of tile… Know you run the same risk.

 A Quick Note on Mortar